cloudflare/workers-sdk/.changeset/shaggy-pots-hear.md

 The information will include:

 - Version ID
-- Version_number
+- Version number
 - Author email
-- Latest Deploy
+- Latest deploy
+- Created on

 resolves #2089